OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### Getting Loaded Classes and their Methods

-In the Frida REPL to access Java runtime, `Java` command can be used to access information within the running app.
-Unlike `ObjC` command for iOS, for Java, the code need to be called via `Java.perform()` function.
-Thus, the best way to get list of loaded Java classes and their corresponding methods and field is to use Frida scripts.
-One such script is listed below.
+You can use the command `Java` in the Frida CLI to access the Java runtime and retrieve information from the running app.
+Remember that, unlike Frida for iOS, in Android you need to wrap your code inside a `Java.perform` function.
+Thus, it's more convenient to use Frida scripts to e.g. get a list of loaded Java classes and their corresponding methods and fields or for more complex information gathering or instrumentation.
+One such scripts is listed below.

 ```
 // Get list of loaded Java classes and methods